(503) 841-5840 [email protected]

 Not fun to be on the wrong side of the IRS.
 If this does happen, you can remedy the situation by writing a letter explaining what happened and amending your tax return to properly document the non-deductible contribution with the form 8606.
 This can be a pain in the tuchus, and it will cost you money to amend your tax return, so try to document everything correctly the first time around.

-It is best if you contribute to the non-deductible IRA before the end of the year and convert the IRA into the Roth IRA before December 31st in the same year.
-That makes filing taxes cleaner because you can match the form 8606 with the 1099-R for the same year.
-If you make your 2022 non-deductible IRA contribution now (in 2023) and also convert the IRA into your Roth IRA in 2023, you will have the Backdoor Roth IRA documented over two tax years.
-You will have a non-deductible contribution reported on form 8606 for your 2022 tax return and a 1099-R documenting the conversion into the Roth IRA on your 2023 tax return.
+If you make your 2024 non-deductible IRA contribution in early 2025 and also convert the IRA into your Roth IRA in 2025, you will have the Backdoor Roth IRA documented over two tax years.
+You will have a non-deductible contribution reported on form 8606 for your 2024 tax return and a 1099-R documenting the conversion into the Roth IRA on your 2025 tax return.
 This is perfectly acceptable but makes things slightly more challenging to track and report.
 Hence why if you can do it all in the same tax year before December 31st, things will be cleaner from a tax filing perspective.

 In Summary